CITMProject3/Project3/docs/rolasz.md

 First of all i started being 3D environment artist, creating props to use on our tracks with their concept arts or references, their UV and textures.

 Afterwards on the development, when gameplay had evolved, i had to start creating (following the same method we used for the objects) models like Daruma (random box to collect in-game items) and some item like Makibishis.

-Then, i had to take again two of the props created to make a rework, because they have been created fast to fulfill the deliveries.
+Then, i had to retake two of props created by me to make a rework, because they have been created fast to fulfill the deliveries.

-Finally, i transformed into a level designer to change one of the two tracks into something beautiful and enjoyable to wander, from filling the map with props to changing the entire heightmap and repainting it.
+Finally, i turned into a level designer to modify one of the two tracks to something beautiful and enjoyable to wander, from filling the map with props to changing the entire heightmap and repainting it.

 _**What i've done:**_